Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

   <tr>
     <td>periode</td>
     <td>
-        Description: The taxation period for which the tax return for VAT compensation applies <br>
+        The taxation period for which the tax return for VAT compensation applies <br>
   Period is stated in accordance with the code list for the Skattleggingsperiode.
 For the tax return for VAT compensation bi-monthly period applies.
 Businesses mentioned in the VAT compensation legislation (merverdiavgiftskompensasjonsloven) §2, first subparagraph letters b to e and housing associations and condominiums as mentioned in the second subparagraph may make claims that include an entire calendar year in the tax return for VAT compensation in the sixth term. <br>